wout/dat-docs/dat-metadata-standard/rationale.md

 ## Solution 2: **Inefficient use of block space**

-By looking at three real-world cases, it becomes clear that by using DATs, roughly 90% less block space is required compared to using isolated monolithic NFTs.
+By looking at three real-world cases, it becomes clear that using DATs requires roughly 90% less block space than using isolated monolithic NFTs.

 The data used in the following examples is extracted from existing token collections.
-The first two examples used monolithic NFTs while the the third one used DATs.
+The first two examples used monolithic NFTs, while the third one used DATs.

 ### Example 1